scripsi/twinklebells/README.md

 ## First Day: Rounds

+> The position of the bells when struck at regular intervals from the highest bell, or "Treble" to the lowest or "Tenor" ... is called the position of rounds.
+>
+> _Change Ringing_ - Charles A. W. Troyte

 I celebrate the first day of Christmas with Rounds.
 Rounds are usually the first and last row rung in any touch, so it seems appropriate to begin with them.
 The bells are simply rung repeatedly in sequence from highest to lowest:

 ```text